Registering your research in a public registry is the first thing you should do when it comes to transparency.

 It is a condition of a favourable ethics opinion that all research tissue banks are registered on the UK Clinical Research Collaboration (UKCRC) Tissue Directory.

-The research tissue bank should be registered no later than six weeks after favourable opinion, or six weeks after the research tissue bank holds tissue with the intention to provide for research purposes.
+The research tissue bank should be registered no later than 90 calendar days after favourable opinion, or 90 calendar days after the research tissue bank holds tissue with the intention to provide for research purposes.

 Registration means having added details of the types of tissue samples held in the tissue bank.
 Your research registration reference number should be entered in your dataset on the Integrated Research Application System (IRAS), so that this can be included on your application form.